 7. Go for an LED projector for a soft look

 Want to try something a bit different?
-An LED snowflake projector light (opens in new tab) like this one from Amazon will give dramatic coverage for your whole house while looking soft and not overly bright.
-It's definitely more of a gentle glow than full-blown sparkle, but still looks very festive.
+An LED snowflake projector light like this highly-rated projector from Amazon will give dramatic coverage for your whole house while looking soft and not overly bright.
+It's definitely more of a gentle glow than full-blown sparkle but still looks very festive.

 8. Choose candy-colored lights for a cheerful look

-If you don't want your outdoor lighting scheme to look too serious, some of the best Christmas lights are multi-colored outdoor lights (opens in new tab) from Amazon.
+If you don't want your outdoor lighting scheme to look too serious, some of the best Christmas lights are colorful ones like these multi-colored outdoor lights from Amazon.
 The soft, cheerful shades of green, red, blue, and purple will work their magic on even the darkest of wintry front yards.
 Add a few decorations, and you'll have a fairytale display worthy of your brightest childhood Christmas memories.

-9. Set your porch aglow with copper fairy lights
+9. Set your porch aglow with copper string lights

 10. Get a Christmas silhouette light for a delicate look